openshift/cluster-version-operator/docs/user/status.md

 When `RetrievedUpdates` is `False`, `reason` will be set to explain why, as discussed in the following subsections.
 In all cases, the impact is that the cluster will not be able to retrieve recommended updates, so cluster admins will need to monitor for available updates on their own or risk falling behind on security or other bugfixes.
 When CVO is unable to retrieve recommended updates the CannotRetrieveUpdates alert will fire containing the reason.
 This alert will not fire when the reason updates cannot be retrieved is NoChannel.

-### NoUpstream

-No `upstream` server has been set to retrieve updates.

-Fix by setting `spec.upstream` in ClusterVersion to point to a [Cincinnati][] server, for example https://api.openshift.com/api/upgrades_info/v1/graph .

 ### InvalidURI